borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

   parent: How-to guides
   order: 0
 ---
-## Installation

-### Prerequisites

-First, [install
-Borg](https://borgbackup.readthedocs.io/en/stable/installation.html), at least
-version 1.1. borgmatic does not install Borg automatically so as to avoid conflicts with existing Borg installations.
+To install borgmatic, first [install Borg](https://borgbackup.readthedocs.io/en/stable/installation.html), at least version 1.1. (borgmatic does not install Borg automatically so as to avoid conflicts with existing Borg installations.)

 Then, [install pipx](https://pypa.github.io/pipx/installation/) as the root user (with `sudo`) to make installing borgmatic easier without impacting other